Wise vs Up Travel Card: 2026 Guide

 As regulated providers, you’ll need to register and get verified by uploading a photo of some ID documents before you can use either Wise or Up.
 You can then add money to your account.
 Up will automatically send you a physical card for ATM use and in person spending, while with Wise you’ll need to order a card, and pay a small fee – you can then instantly access a digital card for spending.

-Up doesn’t offer international payments in its own right – instead it lets customers transfer through a partnership with Wise.
-To make a Wise international transfer you just send the money in AUD to Wise’s local Australian account, and Wise will dispatch the transfer through its global network of local bank accounts.
-This process works differently to a bank wire, which means your money could arrive faster and won’t incur intermediary fees.
+Up doesn’t offer international payments in its own right.
+Instead, it lets customers send money overseas through a partnership with Wise.
+To make an international transfer, funds are sent in AUD to Wise’s local Australian account, and Wise then processes the payment through its global network of local bank accounts.

-Wise and Up offer some similar services, as we’ve seen – but they’re not exactly the same.
+Wise and Up offer some similar services – but they’re not exactly the same.
 There are also a few variations on how fees work, although both providers are considered good value and have relatively few costs to worry about.

-*information correct at time of research – 25th June 2024
+Information correct at time of research – 3rd February 2026

 For international payments, Up offers customers the option to make payments globally with Wise.